 In Lerryn, 200 yards up from the pub, shop and creek, a semi-detached Georgian cottage with lovely long meadow/woodland views to the creek.
 A much loved family cottage, it has a large, enclosed garden at the back, accessed by shallow steps, with big patio (table/chairs, barbecue), large lawn and shady trees.
-On one side, a neighbour's orchard, on the other, a field and chapel converted into a house.
+On one side, a neighbour's orchard; on the other, a field and chapel converted into a house.
 Fairly steep driveway (parking for one large or two small cars; additional free parking available by village green).
 Woodland walks within 100 yards.
-Door from garden to hall; small step down to living room with woodburner, table/chairs, TV/DVD, window seat and view over the village; second smaller living room with VDU/DVD, toys and sofa bed (for alternative sleeping); dining area with drinks fridge, benches and chairs, from which 5 steps (stairgate) down to smart fitted kitchen (dishwasher, microwave, freezer, ceramic hob/oven) with tiled floor; porch utility area (5'5" lintel) with washing machine and butler sink.
-Loo (washbasin).
-Stairs (stairgate) up to three bedrooms – a double with lovely creek views, a twin, and a bunk room with pull-out truckle bed (2'6" beds).
-Bathroom (suite plus bath-power-shower) with pine floor.
-A hidden gem, welcoming and a good location for artists, painters, walkers and families.
+Door from garden to hall; small step down to living room with woodburner, table/chairs, TV/DVD, window seat and view over the village; second smaller living room with VDU/DVD, toys and sofa bed (for alternative sleeping); dining room with drinks fridge, benches and chairs, from which 5 steps (stairgate) down to smart fitted kitchen (dishwasher, microwave, freezer, fridge, electric cooker) with tiled floor; porch utility area (5'5" lintel) with washing machine and sink.
+Loo.
+Stairs (stairgate) up to three bedrooms – a double with lovely creek views, a twin, and a bunk room (2'6" beds).
+Bathroom (suite, power-shower over bath) with pine floor.
+A hidden, welcoming gem, a good location for families, walkers, artists and painters.

 |Size||Sleeps up to 6, 3 bedrooms|